DarkGhostHunter/OpenWRT-NSS-Full/README.md

 If you're a _heavy user_, you may want to run `speedtest-sqm`.
 It's a bash script that _should_ update SQM scripts depending on your connection download and upload speeds.

-You may [test your buffebloat here](https://www.waveform.com/tools/bufferbloat), and if you get C/D/F grades, you will need to set this through the script or manually.
+You may [test your bufferbloat here](https://www.waveform.com/tools/bufferbloat), and if you get C/D/F grades, you will need to set this through the script or manually.
 Also consider using this on low-speed connections, or if you always need minimum latency at all times (while downloads/uploads take a small penalty).

 ---